oroinc/documentation/user/back-office/sales/opportunities/create.rst

   * **Probability** --- The perceived probability of an opportunity being successfully closed.
 Probability is related to **Status**.
 For each status, a certain percentage of probability is pre-configured automatically.
 You can configure percentage for each status in the :ref:`system configuration <sys--configuration--crm--sales-pipeline--opportunities>`.

   * **Budget Amount** ---  A budget amount is the discussed potential deal value.
-For OroCRM Enterprise Edition, you can select the currency of the deal.
+For the Oro application Enterprise Edition, you can select the currency of the deal.
 The currencies available in the dropdown will depend on your system configuration.
 You can find more on multi-currency functionality further below this guide.
   * **Expected Close Date** --- The deal's expected close date.
   * **Close Revenue** --- The amount actually received as the result of the deal.
 For example, if the predicted budget was $10 000, but the result of the deal was $500 lower than the budget amount, the close revenue would constitute $9 500.
   * **CLose Reason** --- The reason for closing the deal, e.g., won, outsold, canceled, etc.